secondlife/dullahan/README.md

 In order to build Dullahan, you need a build of CEF.
 You can acquire or build a compatible version of CEF in a number of ways:

-* Use the CEF package from the Spotify Automated CEF Builds page
+* Use the CEF package from the [Spotify Automated CEF Builds page](https://http://opensource.spotify.com/cefbuilds)
-    * Look at `build_dullahan_mac.sh` and `build_dullahan_mac.bat`in the `tools` directory
-* Build CEF from source entirely.
-This also means building Chromium from source too which takes a long time and needs to be done on a higher end spec computer (E.G. builds take 12-16 hours on my 2019 MacBook Pro)
+* Clone the Linden [CEF source repository](https://bitbucket.org/lindenlab/cef) and use the batch file (Windows) and Shell script (macOS) to build CEF from source code.
+This means building Chromium from source too which takes a long time and needs to be done on a powerful machine (E.G. builds take 12-16 hours on my 2019 MacBook Pro/BootCamp)
-    * Look at the `build_cef_src_mac.sh` and `build_cef_src_win.bat` in the `tools` directory
-    * You will have to do this if you want to enable the `media_codec` option in builds that enables support for sites like Twitch, YouTube Live and Zoom
+* You will have to build from source if you want to enable the `media_codec` option in builds that enables support for sites like Twitch, YouTube Live and Zoom - the Spotify packages do not have that option enabled

-* Lots more information about building CEF on all platforms can be found on the `cef / MasterBuildQuickStart` page [here](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart#markdown-header-mac-os-x-setup)
+* Lots more information about building CEF on all platforms can be found on the `cef / MasterBuildQuickStart` page [here](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart)

 ## How do I build Dullahan?